PJC-1/meteor/README.md

-Following along with www.coursera.org University of London web application development course!
+Following along with www.coursera.org University of London course: web application development with javascript and mongoDB =)